Hire freelance 3D rendering services & 3D designers for your company

 Stunning visual effects using non-real-time rendering

 Film studios that produce computer-generated animations use hundreds of CAD designers for non-real-time rendering.
-At Cad Crowd, our CAD designers can achieve a stunning degree of realism for your non-real-time projects.
+At Cad Crowd, our CAD designers can achieve stunning realism for your non-real-time projects.
 Get a free quote today, and let us know how we can help you.

 Ray tracing and rendering

 Ray tracing produces exceptional visual realism at a high computational cost.
-This makes ray tracing best suited for applications where the image can be rendered slowly ahead of time, such as for still images or film and TV visual effects.
-Ray tracing is less suitable for real-time applications like games, although with higher and higher processing speeds, that’s currently changing.
+This makes it best suited for applications where the image can be rendered slowly ahead of time, such as still images or film and TV visual effects.
+Ray tracing is less suitable for real-time applications like games, although with higher and higher processing speeds, that’s changing.

-Ray tracing works by generating random light rays from an imaginary camera, eye, or light source, then following them around the scene as they’re reflected off surfaces.
-Each time a ray reflects, its properties combine with the properties of the material and the angle at which the light hits the surface.
-Each ray picks up different properties like color and texture; then it’s traced until it finally leaves the scene.
+Ray tracing works by generating random light rays from an imaginary camera, eye, or light source and following them around the scene as they’re reflected off surfaces.
+Each time a ray reflects, its properties combine with the material's properties and the angle at which the light hits the surface.
+Each ray picks up different properties like color and texture, and then it’s traced until it finally leaves the scene.

-Ray tracing is so time-consuming because the rays are generated randomly and can bounce around in the scene for long periods of time.
-Each time the light intersects with a surface, the software finds the object, makes a calculation, then sends out its continuing rays.
+Ray tracing is time-consuming because the rays are generated randomly and can bounce around in the scene for long periods.
+Each time the light intersects with a surface, the software finds the object, makes a calculation, and then sends out its continuing rays.
 Those rays’ intersections get calculated, and so on, until each ray has randomly left the scene.
 Because of ray tracing’s intensive treatment of light, it simulates reflections and shadows much better than other rendering methods, making the time spent well worthwhile.

-Let Cad Crowd’s CAD experts advise you on how to perfect your 3D rendering project with ray tracing.
+Let Cad Crowd’s CAD experts advise you on perfecting your 3D rendering project with ray tracing.
 Read more about ray tracing!

 Path tracing and rendering

 Path tracing is an enhanced ray-tracing process that creates soft shadows, depth of field, motion blur, caustics, ambient occlusion, indirect lighting, and light scattering, among other effects.
 It’s a rendering method that focuses on realistic lighting.
-When combined with highly realistic models, path tracing can produce images that look like photographs.
+Path tracing can produce images that look like photographs when combined with highly realistic models.

-Path tracing is also more efficient, since it only considers the light paths that are visible to the camera.
+Path tracing is also more efficient since it only considers the visible light paths to the camera.
 Every single relevant ray of light is accounted for without wasting processing time on rays that won’t affect the final scene; it handles indirect illumination and light that reflects several times (multi-bounce light).
 This makes path tracing great for effects such as refraction and glossy surfaces.
 Walt Disney Animation Studios uses path tracing with Hyperion — the studio’s in-house path tracing renderer.

 Radiosity rendering

-Radiosity is a rendering method that works well for surfaces that reflect light diffusely.
-With radiosity, the light striking a surface comes from the main light sources but also from the light reflected off other surfaces.
-Radiosity increases the number of calculations, but unlike ray tracing or path tracing, each calculation is useful for every viewpoint.
+Radiosity is a rendering method that works well for surfaces that diffuse light.
+With radiosity, the light striking a surface comes from the main light sources and is reflected off other surfaces.
+Radiosity increases the number of calculations, but unlike ray or path tracing, each calculation is useful for every viewpoint.
 Radiosity can add realism by providing natural light, soft shadows, and subtle effects of color.

 Radiosity is all about global illumination.
 While path tracing handles all types of light paths, radiosity represents only the paths that leave a light source and are reflected diffusely several times before hitting the camera or eye.
 The radiosity method was developed from the engineering theory of thermal radiation.

 Essentially, it computes the amount of light energy transferred among surfaces.
 Like path tracing, radiosity incorporates efficiencies.
-In order to simplify the computations, the radiosity rendering method assumes that all scattering is perfectly diffuse.
+The radiosity rendering method assumes that all scattering is perfectly diffuse to simplify the computations.

 Radiosity was specifically developed for computer graphics in the early 1980s.
 Notable commercial radiosity engines are Enlighten by Geomerics, 3ds Max, form•Z, LightWave 3D, and the Electric Image Animation System.
-Radiosity is especially suited to rendering the interiors of buildings because of its ability to accurately render the nuances of multiple interior light sources.
-This makes it useful for architects and builders.
+Radiosity is especially suited to rendering the interiors of buildings because it accurately renders the nuances of multiple interior light sources, making it useful for architects and builders.
 Read more about radiosity rendering!

 Freelance 3D CAD designers